How to Cycle Your New Fish Tank

 The cycling process usually takes between 6 and 8 weeks.
 At the end of it, you should detect no ammonia or nitrite but raising nitrate levels.
 At this time, you can start adding more fish to the tank; however, only a few at a time, to allow the biological filter to adjust to the increased load.
 Again monitor the levels of ammonia and nitrite carefully as you add new fish.

 Chemicals or Filter Boosters for the New Fish Tank

-Do not use ammonia binding resins during the cycling process, your filter will never develop the nitrogen fixing bacteria, because they will be starved of ammonia.
-However the chemical filters could be used in emergency situations, when there is a sudden ammonia spike that threatens to kill off all your fish.
+Do not use ammonia binding resins during the cycling process, as your filter will never develop the nitrogen-fixing bacteria, because they will be starved of ammonia.
+However, the chemical filters could be used in emergency situations, when there is a sudden ammonia spike that threatens to kill off all your fish.

 A good alternative to using fish to cycle the tank is to put in a frozen shrimp (shrimp the food, not shrimp the pets).
 If you are cycling a very small tank, where even small starter fish might produce harmful levels of ammonia.
 I do prefer to use fish, because the biological filtration adapts to the stacking levels of the tank.

 Once the nitrogen cycle is well established, it should be quite stable, with all the ammonia and nitrite being taken care off by the biological filtration.
 It is important to take care of the filter.
 Occasionally, it will be necessary to clean the filter to prevent it from clogging up and affecting the flow rate.
 Never wash it with chlorinated water under the tap, you will kill all those bacteria that you took such care to establish.
 Clean the filter at the same time as doing a water change by gently squeezing it in the pail of old tank water.
 Also be aware that if you ever have to treat the tank with antibiotics, you will kill all the beneficial bacteria and plan accordingly.